The 4 Month Sleep Regression SUCKS!

 Oh No, it must be a sleep regression?!
 The 4 Month Sleep Regression SUCKS!

 What is a sleep regression?

-Sleep Becomes More Adult-Like: As a newborn your baby goes into deep sleep almost immediately.
-Now, your baby goes through various stages before hitting that deep sleep mark (drowsy, light sleep and finally a deep sleep).
+Sleep Becomes More Adult-Like: As a newborn, your baby goes into a deep sleep almost immediately.
+Now, your baby goes through various stages before hitting that deep sleep mark (drowsy, light sleep, and finally a deep sleep).

-You may be familiar with this if you are rocking or feeding your baby to sleep and it now takes FOREVER (about 20 minutes) to be able to finally put your baby down and if you do it too early you get an immediate wake up and you have to start ALL OVER!
+You may be familiar with this if you are rocking or feeding your baby to sleep and it now takes FOREVER (about 20 minutes) to be able to put your baby down finally.
+If you do it too early you get an immediate wake-up and you have to start ALL OVER!

 Transferring from between sleep cycles isn’t as easy: Breaking news, this whole baby soothing-to-sleep thing is actually a skill and it’s not always an easy one to master.

 Your baby now has to practice going in and out of sleep cycles, which typically end around the 35-45 minute mark.

 Until the soothing skill is mastered, you may see some short naps which end after one sleep cycle.
 And if your baby is overtired, that nap can be even shorter (less than 30 minutes).
 Bummer.